FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Experiment Setup

-This paper uses collected datasets that are widely used in prior related research (see Table~\ref{tab:dataset}).
-After data collection, we firstly pre-process the data according to guidelines from prior papers that experimented with those datasets.
-After that, we perform feature engineering based on the specific domain knowledge provided for the dataset.
-More specifically, we use a one-hot encoder to process multi-class categorical labels.
-Finally, we apply min-max scaling to transform each dataset.
+Finally, we apply min-max scaling (scale numerical values to the range of $[0,1]$ by the minimum and maximum values in each feature) to transform each dataset.
 For each experiment trial, we split the data into 80\% training data and 20\% testing data, using the same set of random seeds on all methods to control the variable of comparison.
 We repeat this procedure 20 times for statistical analysis.